 While you should have your solicitor or conveyancer review your mortgage contract, you should also review it yourself.
 Before you sign it, be sure it meets all of your needs.
 You should also make sure you understand the fees the contract says you will be charged.
 For example, the contract may say you will be charged for cash and cheque deposits to your account.
 You should especially be aware of what fees you will be charged if you refinance your loan or change a home loan provider.

 The National Consumer Credit Protection Act 2009 gives protection to people borrowing money.
 It requires home loan providers to give you information that is clear and easy to understand.
 This will help you decide whether you can afford to borrow.

 Before you sign a mortgage contract, the home loan provider must give you:

 Pre-contractual statements should tell you:

-A comparison rate must be included in any advertisement for fixed term consumer credit which contains an interest rate.
+A comparison rate must be included in any advertisement for a home loan that shows an interest rate.

 If you don’t have a good credit rating you may not be able to get a home loan.
 If you have had problems paying off a loan or credit card in the past, your details may be held with a credit reference company.